Pixar Image Computer

-The Pixar Image Computer is a graphics computer originally developed by the Graphics Group, the computer division of Lucasfilm, which was later renamed Pixar.
+The Pixar Image Computer is a graphics computer originally developed by the Graphics Group, the computer division of Lucasfilm, which later became Pixar.
 Aimed at commercial and scientific high-end visualization markets, such as medicine, geophysics and meteorology, the original machine was advanced for its time, but sold poorly.

 History

 Creation

-When George Lucas recruited people from NYIT in 1979 to start their Computer Division, the group was set to develop digital optical printing, digital audio, digital non-linear editing and computer graphics.
+When George Lucas recruited people from NYIT in 1979 to start Lucasfilm's Computer Division, the group was set to develop digital optical printing, digital audio, digital non-linear editing and computer graphics.
 Computer graphics quality was just not good enough due to technological limitations at the time.
 The team then decided to solve the problem by starting a hardware project, building what they would call the Pixar Image Computer, a machine with more computational power that was able to produce images with higher resolution.